JustinShawAhn/SQL50/README.md

 ### SQL 50: Sorting and Grouping
 * Easy - 1141.
 User Activity for the Past 30 Days I
+* Medium - 1070.
+Product Sales Analysis III
+* Very Easy - 596.
+Classes With at Least 5 Students
+* Do again - 619.
+Biggest Single Number
+* Do again - 1045.
+Customers Who Bought All Products

 ## Concepts / Syntax